seahyinghang8/cs221_phoneme/README.md

 The type can be any of the feature type listed in the command.

-In our implementation of the dataloader, we map each phoneme's english label to an integer label using a mapping located in the folder phn_index_maps/.
+In our implementation of the dataloader, we map each phoneme's phonetic label to an integer label using a mapping located in the folder phn_index_maps/.
 As we constrained our problem by reducing the set of phonemes for classification, our experiments will be running based on `phn_index_map_constrained.yaml`. phn_index_maps/process_index.py is used to create these yaml mapping files from the `phn_index_maps/raw_map.yaml`.

 To visualize the extracted features to have a sense of the data, you can run the following: